 “I hope all students and new professionals take advantage of this amazing program!
 It is so helpful and educational when learning how to become a professional reporter.
 You will have a better idea of what to expect out in the real world,” Werner said.

 “A great benefit of enrolling in this program is that you will be prepared to take depositions, you will understand how to create a transcript, and you will learn how to be a professional.
 I plan to enroll, and I am excited to continue learning how to better myself to succeed in this amazing career,” she added.

 *PDCs are Professional Development Credits, a subset of Continuing Education Units, which can be applied to the overall CEUs requirement for maintaining certification.
 PDCs may be granted for qualifying activities that do not include class time, such as qualifying on a Speed or Realtime Contest leg.
-Competitors in NCRA’s realtime and speed contests will be awarded 0.25 PDC for each leg in which they qualify.
 Most individuals are limited to 1.0 PDC per cycle toward their continuing education requirements.